zpaolo11x/Arcadeflow-AM-Theme/README.md

-**Arcadeflow - Attract Mode theme by zpaolo11x - v 1.6**
+**Arcadeflow - Attract Mode theme by zpaolo11x - v 1.7**

 Arcadeflow is an horizontal scrolling, grid based theme for MAME, it doesn't support multiple systems and is based on snapshots and game titles, not on flyers or cartridge boxes.
 If you have video snaps they will appear over the selected thumbnail without sound, and you can open a larger video preview with sound.

 The layout adapts to different aspect ratios (5:4, 4:3, 16:9 and 16:10) automatically and reasonably well (external snaps get partially cut but not completely obscured) and a different layout is enabled for vertical aspect ratio.

-*What's new in v 1.6*
+*What's new in v 1.7*

+- Overhauled the menu and functions system, now it works like this:
+  - When going "UP" from the tiles list you get to a "main menu" where you can select Filters Menu or Global Search
+  - When on a game using the configurable control button you get a "context menu" overlay with 4 game-specific functions you chose by using your joystick/keys:
+    - "UP" enters the "More of the same..." search menu
+    - "DOWN" enters the "History" page where you can see and scroll the game history and see a larger game preview
+    - "LEFT" to enter the Tags menu
+    - "RIGHT" to add/remove favorites
+- Implemented a version of the History.dat plugin so you can see history without the need to enable the plugin (see options)
-- Changed the way horizontal and vertical games are detected, this time it should work for all users and all games lists
+- Rolled back the way horizontal and vertical games are detected, the "new" one had some issues in many circumstances
-- Changed the way the "vertical" mode is scaled and layed out, clearer and with larger thumbs
-- Search features that require tex input now also work with on-screen keys (embedded the KeyboardSearch plugin)
+- Tweaked and updated search with on-screen keys
+- Added a workaround when invoking filters through the filters menu button to fix some tiles update

 - New theme options included:
-  -	"Search string entry method" to chose if you want to use a keyboard or a joystick and on screen keys to enter text
-	- "Immediate search" will live update results while you enter search text using the on screen keys
-	- "Enable AF splash logo" enables/disables the fading splash Arcadeflow logo
-  - "Vertical rows" allows to use 2 or 3 rows of icons in vertical mode
+  -	"History.dat" is the location of the History.dat file (no need to enable or configure the )
+  - "Index Clones" works like the same option in the History.dat plugin.
+  - "Generate Index" a one-time function to generate the history index

 *Custom controls*

+You can define a custom control to call the game context menu, from which you can activate the following functions:
-- custom2 is used for the "More of the same..." search function, filtering games with the same year, manufacturer, main category or sub-category of the current game
+- "UP" enters the "More of the same..." search function, filtering games with the same year, manufacturer, main category or sub-category of the current game
-- custom3 is used to enable search on games titles, year, manufacturer or category
-- custom4 is an alternative way to add favorites, in case the usual way doesn't work as expected
-- custom6 enables/disables a larger video preview with sound

-*Filters*
+- "DOWN" enters the "History" page where you can see and scroll the game history and see a larger game preview
+- "LEFT" to enter the Tags menu
+- "RIGHT" to add/remove favorites

+*Filters & Search*

-You can access the "Filters" menu by going "UP" from the first row of icons.
+You can access the "Filters" menu and the "Search" function by going "UP" from the first row of icons.

 *Tags*